loongyh/portfolio/content/projects/gatsby-material-ui-webstore/index.md

 Changes to the product listings can be made directly on the Google Sheets database, and after clicking on the deploy button it will then trigger the site to rebuild.

 During every build process, all the products data and images are pulled from Google Sheets and Drive.
 All site pages are then pre-compiled and ready to be served directly to browsers.
-The entire shopping process from browsing and adding items to cart; calculation of order totals with discounts and promos; filling up the ordering form - is all done using JavaScript in the browser in a snappy app-like experience.
-On submission, the entire order is then sent to a serverless lambda function, with the order details being sent out via email on successful verification.

 This eliminates the need for an always-running backend and database and results in **blazing-fast** page load times.
 Running costs are also **kept to a minimum** as most static site hosters have free tiers.

+//The entire shopping process from browsing and adding items to cart; calculation of order totals with discounts and promos; filling up the ordering form.
+On submission, the entire order is then sent to a serverless lambda function, with the order details being sent out via email on successful verification.

 ![](3.png)

+The entire shopping process from first visit, checkout, to confirmation of order and payment is all done using JavaScript in the browser in a snappy app-like experience.